Published September 7, 2022

 function.

-This is the output of our code.
+This is the output of the above code.
 It is very easy to generate PDF programmatically from text.

-In the above example, we have seen how to convert simple TXT to PDF.
-Now, let's suppose we have a text file that we want to convert into a PDF.
-In this example, we will learn how to convert a text document into a PDF document.
+In the above example, it shows how to convert simple TXT to PDF.
+Now, this example will demonstrate how to convert a text document into a PDF document.

 The following code will convert a text file to PDF.